Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

                 FNOCaspt2
                  0.4
+                RegFNOparameter
+                 0.01
                 DoMP2

-              The keyword FNOC has one compulsory argument (real number in ]0,1]) specifying the fraction of virtual orbitals (in each irrep) to be retained in the FNO-CASPT2 calculation.
+              The keyword FNOC has one compulsory argument: a real number in [-1,1] that if in [-1,0[ is to be interpreted as an estimate of the percentage of correlation energy that we are willing to trade for the resulting speedup.
+              If the keyword RegfNO is included, the value specified (a real number) is used to regularize the calculation of the density matrix for the selection of the NOs, particularly useful for wavefunction models based on multiple active spaces.
-              The keyword DoMP2 is optional and used to compute the (estimated) correction for the truncation error.
+              The keyword DoMP2 is also optional and used to compute the (estimated) correction for the truncation error.
               </HELP>
               </KEYWORD>

+  .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="REGFNO" LEVEL="UNDOCUMENTED" KIND="REAL" />

 :kword:`FOCKtype`
   Use an alternative Fock matrix.
 The default Fock matrix is described in